AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "We have dinner tonight.
 Me and him in his room.
 Let me take you there, you can shower, change and then you and he can sit down and talk."

 "I have nothing to change into this is what I have."
 I said.
 "I'm going to catch the next flight out.
-He obviously doesn't
+He obviously doesn't want me."

+"No."  Benji stood up and got in my face.
+"You will not go anywhere.
+I can make you stay."

+I sighed, "That's exactly how this fight started, Alex nudging me into doing something that I knew I shouldn't do to keep my sanity."
+I stepped away from him.
+"You touch me and you'll find yourself on the floor in a heart beat."

+Benji sighed as he backed away.
+"Alright.
+I won't do that.
+But talk to him."

+"I
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5OTUyOTM0OCwtMTMyODAyMDY3MiwtMT
-MwODIzMTUxMV19
+eyJoaXN0b3J5IjpbLTEyNTQ1ODY4MjMsLTEzMjgwMjA2NzIsLT
+EzMDgyMzE1MTFdfQ==
 -->